The trailblazers reversing the fashion industry’s footprint, one accessory at a time.

 Since then, the powerful duo behind Ahimsa Collective have continued to go from strength to strength.
 With customers from 36 countries around the world, material manufacturers are now approaching them to try out the latest sustainable fabrics.
-What’s more, they’ve just launched their latest collection which features some exciting new shapes, dazzling custom hardware and is currently available for Pre-Order on Stride.
+What’s more, they’ve just launched their latest collection which features some exciting new shapes, dazzling custom hardware.

 “It’s been so exciting.
 As a part of this new collection, we finally have custom hardware and moulds across all of our products.
 We’ve managed to pull together a range that we think is totally on-trend for the girl who does carry all her things in her bag, without it being too oversized.
 We love those tiny bags that girls are carrying at the moment so we’ve got a few of those as well.
 This collection is really moving us into where we want to be and where we knew we could be.
 It’s pushed and challenged us, and it’s just the start of the next chapter.”